Float-Toolkit/core/README.md

 </div>

 Float Toolkit is written in [TypeScript](https://typescriptlang.org).
 As such, you will have full type checking in your TypeScript projects.
-The `FloatToolkit` class also serves as a namespace containing the type definitions used by the package.
+The type definitions used by the package are exported on their own or through the `FloatToolkit` namespace.

 ```ts
 import FloatToolkit from "@float-toolkit/core";